nitrictech/docs/docs/reference/providers/gcp/index.md

+---
+title: Overview
+description: The Google Cloud provider for Nitric
+---

-The officially supported Nitric GCP Provider.
+The officially supported Nitric Google Cloud Platform (GCP) Provider.

-## Status
+## Status: _Preview_

--The Nitric GCP Provider is currently in preview

 ## Usage

 The GCP provider is supported by the Nitric SDKs and CLI by default.
-However, credentials for an GCP account will be required when using the [deploy command](/docs/reference/cli) from the CLI.
+However, credentials for a GCP account will be required when using the [up command](/docs/reference/cli) from the CLI.

 ## Google CLI Installation